A. Why Paul defends his credentials.

 As the truth of Christ is in me, no one shall stop me from this boasting in the regions of Achaia.
 Why?
 Because I do not love you?
 God knows!
 But what I do, I will also continue to do, that I may cut off the opportunity from those who desire an opportunity to be regarded just as we are in the things of which they boast.
 For such are false apostles, deceitful workers, transforming themselves into apostles of Christ.
 And no wonder!
 For Satan himself transforms himself into an angel of light.
 Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness, whose end will be according to their works.

 d.
-For such are false apostles, deceitful workers, transforming themselves into apostles of Christ: Here, Paul becomes even more direct.
+For such are false apostles, deceitful workers, transforming themselves into apostles of Christ: Here Paul becomes even more direct.
 Without sarcasm, he plainly calls his detractors in Corinth (or at least the leaders among them) false apostles and deceitful workers.

 i.
 Few modern Christians want to deal with the fact that there are still false apostles and deceitful workers among Christians.
-But they were clearly there in Paul’s day, and they remain to this day.
+Nevertheless, they were clearly there in Paul's day, and they remain to this day.

 e.
 For Satan himself transforms himself into an angel of light.
 Therefore it is no great thing if his ministers also transform themselves into ministers of righteousness: Even as Satan may appear as an angel of light, so false apostles may have a "good" appearance.
 Paul is showing the Corinthian Christians how foolish it is to rely on image and outward appearances.

 i.
 It is so easy for all people, including Christians, to be taken in by image and outward appearances.
 Many will only recognize evil if it openly declares itself as evil.
 But this approach will end up embracing Satan himself, who transforms himself into an angel of light.
 If Satan were to appear before a human audience, they would be strongly tempted to worship him as a creature of almost divine beauty.
-He would be regarded as an angel of light!
+He would be regarded as an angel of light.

 iii.
 Hughes rightly notes that in today's church, "an individual has only to make the most preposterous claims for himself in order to gain an enthusiastic and undiscerning following."